mozilla/addon-sdk/packages/addon-kit/docs/page-worker.md

 @property {object}
   A object describing permissions for the content.
-It contains a single key named `script` whose value is a boolean that indicates whether or not to execute script in the content.
+It contains a single key named `script` whose value is a boolean that indicates whether or not to execute script in the content.  `script` defaults to true.
 </api>

 <api name="contentScriptFile">